In how many ways can quantum information be split ?

-Alice's classical communication will be the number $j$ which will allow Bob to apply operation $U_j$ that restores his object's state to $|\psi\rangle$.
-We require the minimal number $P$ in Eq. (\ref{eq:encrypt}) such that for an arbitrary input state $|\psi\rangle$, we obtain ${\bf T}(|\psi\rangle) = {\bf I}/D$, where ${\bf I}$ is the unit matrix and $D=2^n$ is dim(${\cal H}_B$).
-According to Ref. \cite{mosca}, which provides a protocol for classically encrypting a quantum state, $P = D^2$.
-This in turn means that Alice's classical communication must be $\log(D^2) = 2n$ bits long.
-In turn this means that the classical outcome of Alice's Bell state measurement, which is $(m+n)$ qubits, must satisfy $m+n \ge 2n$, or, $m \ge n$, as required. $\blacksquare$ \\\\ \bf Lemma 1 : \normalfont The maximum number of protocols one can construct for this purpose is $(N-2n)$. \\ \bf Proof : \normalfont \\ We let the third person (say Charlie) have the last $n$ qubits, on which he will apply a suitable local unitary transformation and reconstruct the unknown $n$ qubit information.
+\textit{Proof: }We let the third person (say Charlie) have the last $n$ qubits, on which he will apply a suitable local unitary transformation and reconstruct the unknown $n$ qubit information.
 Therefore Charlie will possess, $(N - n + 1)^{\rm th}$ qubit to the $N^{\rm th}$ qubit.
 Now, the first $(N - n)$ qubits need to be distributed among Alice and Bob.
-This would correspond to $(N - n + 1)$ protocols.
-However, from the above theorem, all the protocols, in which Alice possesses less than $n$ qubits fail.
-Hence, the total number of protocols that one can construct is $(N - 2n)$. $\blacksquare$ \\\\\\ \bf Corollary : \normalfont \\ \normalfont By substituting $N = 4$ and $n = 2$ in this formula, we can deduce that four qubit states cannot be used for the QIS of $|\psi_2\rangle$.
-This shall be illustrated below as follows.
-We let Alice possess the unknown arbitrary two qubit state $|\psi_2\rangle$ and qubit 1, Bob possess qubit 2 and Charlie 3,4 in the four qubit cluster state \cite{one},
+This would correspond to $(N - n - 1)$ protocols.
+However, from Theorem 1, all the protocols, in which Alice possesses less than $n$ qubits fail.
+Hence, the total number of protocols that one can construct is $(N - 2n)$.
+For at least one protocol to work out, we have $N \geq (2n+1)$, yielding a recipe for the design of a QIS protocol with minimal entangled resources. $\blacksquare$

-respectively.
-Alice can perform a three partite measurement on $|\psi_2\rangle$ as in the above protocol.
-For instance, if Alice performs a measurement in the basis